complexorganizations/ipengine-dev/AppEngine/ipengine.dev/docs/status.md

 ### Status Codes
 A list of status codes and their meanings as returned by the API.

 ipengine uses conventional HTTP response codes to indicate whether an API request is successful or not.
-In general: Codes indicate success in the 2xx range.
-Codes in the 4xx range indicate an error that failed given the information provided (e.g. omitting a required parameter, failing a charge, etc.).
-Codes in the 5xx range indicate an error (these are rare) with servers.

 | Status Code               | Description                                                       |
 |---------------------------|-------------------------------------------------------------------|